noherczeg/breadcrumb/README.md

 ##Changelog:

+###Breadcrumb 2.0.0
++ The list of builders is now obtained automatically, no further need for maintaining a list manually

 ###Breadcrumb 2.0.0-alpha1
 + The bundle has been rewritten from scratch, now available as a composer package
 + Corrected application logic flaws _(e.g. base segment)_